Badmaneers/scandium_realme_even/README.md

-# Device Tree for Realme Lily
+# Device Tree for Realme even

  These are announced and released in March 2021 and June 2021.